 However, determining if your misdiagnosis was caused by medical malpractice can be difficult because not all scenarios meet the requirements for a malpractice claim.
-Our experienced team of medical negligence attorneys can help you determine if you have a case.
+Our experienced personal injury attorneys in New Jersey can help you determine if you have a case.

 Some of the main elements we look for when determining if you have grounds for a malpractice lawsuit include:

 What is a Medical Misdiagnosis?

 Misdiagnosis can include a variety of situations in which a medical condition, illness or injury is incorrectly diagnosed, including:

 - Delayed diagnosis – This includes situations where a doctor does not immediately identify an illness or injury despite medical evidence showing that the illness or injury exists.
 Delaying a diagnosis could cause an illness to become much more serious than it would have if it were diagnosed at the appropriate time.

 - Failure to diagnose – If a doctor fails entirely to diagnose the correct condition, a patient will not receive the medical care he or she needs, which could have potentially fatal consequences.